 104. Counsel you on offers.
 Explain the merits and weaknesses of each component of each offer.

-105. Email or deliver Seller’s Disclosure form to the buyer’s agent or the buyer (upon request and before offer being made if possible).
+105. Email or deliver the Seller’s Disclosure form to the buyer’s agent or the buyer (upon request and before the offer is made if possible).

 106. Obtain pre-qualification letter on buyer from Loan Officer.